sveltejs/eslint-plugin-svelte/docs/rules/no-dynamic-slot-name.md

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.14.0
+This rule was introduced in eslint-plugin-svelte v0.14.0

 ## :mag: Implementation